-The NPPF requires councils to set their own policies where affordable housing is needed and sets out a requirement to undertake a Strategic Housing Market Assessment (SHMA) to understand and meet objectively assessed affordable housing needs.
+The NPPF requires councils to set out the contributions that are expected from development, including the levels and types of affordable housing provision required; and set their own policies where affordable housing is needed.
+The NPPF sets out a requirement to undertake a local housing needs assessment to understand and meet objectively assessed affordable housing needs.

-The Housing Strategy for Sunderland (2017-2022) includes a headline action to "maximise the delivery of affordable housing including flexible use of affordable housing contributions and a diverse range of affordable housing for rent and ownership".
+The Housing Strategy for Sunderland includes a headline action to "maximise the delivery of affordable housing, including flexible use of affordable housing contributions and a diverse range of affordable housing for rent and ownership".

-Policy H3: Affordable Housing of the draft CSDP requires that in order to deliver affordable housing to meet identified needs, all housing developments of 10 dwellings, or on sites of 0.5ha or more, should provide at least 15% affordable housing.
+Policy H2 Affordable Homes of the CSDP requires that in order to deliver affordable housing to meet identified needs, all housing developments of 10 dwellings or more, or on sites of 0.5ha or more, should provide at least 15% affordable housing.
 This affordable housing should:

 - be provided on-site in order to help achieve mixed and balanced communities.
-However, off site provision or a financial contribution made in lieu maybe considered acceptable where it can be justified; - normally be retained in affordable use in perpetuity; - when part of a mixed housing scheme it should be grouped in small clusters throughout the site; and - be indistinguishable in terms of appearance from the market housing.
+However, exceptionally off-site provision or a financial contribution made in lieu maybe considered acceptable where it can be justified; - 2. be retained in affordable use in perpetuity; - 3. when part of a mixed housing scheme should be grouped in clusters throughout the site; - 4. be indistinguishable in terms of appearance from the market housing; and - 5. reflect the latest available evidence with regards the tenure split and size of dwellings.